Justin Florek

-Justin Jacob Florek (born May 18, 1990) is an American professional ice hockey player.
-He is currently playing with Dresdner Eislöwen in the DEL2.
-Florek was selected by the Boston Bruins in the 5th round (135th overall) of the 2010 NHL Entry Draft.
+Justin Jacob Florek (born May 18, 1990) is a former American professional ice hockey player who is currently an unrestricted free agent.
+He last played with Dresdner Eislöwen in the DEL2.
+Florek was selected by the Boston Bruins in the 5th round (135th overall) of the 2010 NHL entry draft.

 Playing career

 Collegiate

 Florek played junior hockey for the USA Hockey National Team Development Program for both the under-17 and under-18 teams before moving on to the Northern Michigan University Wildcats ice hockey program.
 While at Northern Michigan, Florek played 157 games, scoring 53 goals and 63 assists for 116 points.
 Florek was named an alternate captain of the team for the 2010–11 season and captain for the 2011–12 season.

 During his collegiate career, he led NMU in game winning goals in the 2009–10, 2010–11 and 2011–12 season, and led the team in power play goals with nine during the 2011–12 season.
 Florek was named to the CCHA Second All-Star team and was named a finalist for the CCHA Best Defensive Forward Award for the 2011–12 season.